Resses/Chordland/README.md

 Click Mouse or Spacebar - Shoot Bullet

+###Possible Updates(Summer 2016 and Beyond)

+• Add background image of a concert stage

+• Make bullets a bolt of lightning or some other kind of image

+• More playable characters

 ## Credits

 The game was created by Renee Esses, Kwan Holloway and Chris Menedes using Processing.